Best practices for using custom signals

 How many custom signals can I use?

-There’s no strict limit, but focus on a few high-quality, diverse signals.
-Avoid overloading the model with too many low-quality signals.
+There's no strict limit, but focus on a few high-quality, diverse signals.
+Avoid overloading the algorithm with too many low-quality signals.

-The model uses performance features as input and decays them exponentially to quickly reflect changes in shopper behavior.
+The algorithm uses performance features as input and decays them exponentially to quickly reflect changes in shopper behavior.

-Do the signal weights vary over time and fluctuate, or are they static?
+Do the signal weights vary over time, or are they static?

 How can I use an attribute as a custom signal?

-- Attribute name must consist only of alphanumeric characters (a-z A-Z 0-9) or underscore (_) and must not start with a digit.
+The attribute name can contain only alphanumeric characters (a-z A-Z 0-9) or underscores (_), and can't start with a digit.

-- We also recommend that this numeric value represents the relevancy of the document in some form.
-This shows a clear order of importance or relevance for search ranking.
-For example, economic status with three categories (low, medium, and high), product rating with a value range of 0-5 where 0 means lowest and 5 means highest rating, discount, etc.
+Ensure the numeric value represents the document's relevancy in some form, so it shows a clear order of importance for search ranking.
+For example, economic status with three categories (low, medium, and high), or a product rating from 0 to 5 where 0 is the lowest and 5 is the highest.

-Values, string or numeric, that don’t maintain relative relation or a clear order, such as aisle_number, model_number, and categorical values like color/brand.
+What isn't supported: Values, string or numeric, that don't maintain a relative relation or clear order, such as aisle_number, algorithm_number, and categorical values like color or brand.

-- If an algorithm currently uses an attribute as a signal, we recommend not changing the above attribute configuration or deleting the attribute, as this may impact the algorithm.
+- If an algorithm currently uses an attribute as a signal, avoid changing that attribute's configuration or deleting the attribute, since this may affect the algorithm.

-- If the attribute is not actively sent via feed after adding it for the first time, allow 7 days for our algorithm to train on this data before you use this attribute as an additional signal.
+- If you don't actively send the attribute via feed after adding it for the first time, allow 7 days for the algorithm to train on this data before you use the attribute as an additional signal.

-In general, Bloomreach recommends adding new signals to Ranking Studio and letting Bloomreach ML determine the appropriate balance of signal weights.
+In general, add new signals to the Ranking studio and let the machine learning model determine the appropriate balance of signal weights.

 When is a good time to change signal weights?

 Changing signal weights for an algorithm in production can be a consequential decision.
-We suggest that you create a new algorithm variant to assess the impact of signal weight changes and AB test the new algorithm variant to understand the impact on business metrics.
+Create a new algorithm variant to assess the impact of signal weight changes, then A/B test the new variant to understand the impact on business metrics.